 Where to drink in Dubrovnik

 Occupying a lovely beachside location, guests travel by land and sea to get to Banje – there’s even a private pier to anchor your dingy, boat or yacht.
-During the day, this is a superb, seafood-orientated restaurant with a decent repertoire of Dalmatian and Mediterrean dishes.
+During the day, this is a superb, seafood-orientated, fine dining Mediterranean restaurant.
 By night, Banje transforms into a clubby beachside cocktail bar.
-The clientele is chic – it's hired for fashion parties – but the place is far from intimidating and prices are reasonable.
+It's hired for fashion parties – but the place is far from intimidating and prices are reasonable.

 The more well known of the cliff-face bars; tourists follow the 'Cold Drinks' sign from the open square of Rudjera Boškovića.
 Prices are a little steeper but you get a thatched roof and table service.
 Buža II also the same jaw-dropping view – if you can find a table in high season.